The Babadook: Filming

 The film was primarily shot in Adelaide, South Australia, with most of the interior shots filmed on a sound stage in the city; as funding was from the South Australian state government, this was a requirement that Kent needed to meet.
-However, Kent explained to the Den of Geek website that she is not patriotic and didn't want the film to be "particularly Australian".
+However, Kent explained to Den of Geek that she is not patriotic and did not want the film to be "particularly Australian".

-To contribute to the universality of the film's appearance, a Victorian terrace-style house was specifically built for the film, as there are very few houses designed in such a style in Adelaide.
+Kent claimed in an interview that to contribute to the universality of the film's appearance, a Victorian terrace-style house was specifically built for the film, as there are very few houses designed in such a style in Adelaide.
+However exterior shots were of an existing terraced house in North Adelaide.
 A script reading was not done since Noah Wiseman was only six years old at the time, and Kent focused instead on bonding, playing games and lots of time spent with the actors so they could become more familiar with one another.
 Pre-production occurred in Adelaide and lasted three weeks and, during this time, Kent conveyed a "kiddie" version of the narrative to Wiseman, in which young Samuel is the hero.
 Kent took Wiseman to Adelaide Zoo to explain the story, and said Wiseman was aware it was a scary film and that he "knew how important his role was".

 Kent originally wanted to film solely in black-and-white, as she wanted to create a "heightened feel" that is still believable.
 She was also influenced by pre-1950s B-grade horror films, as they were "very theatrical", in addition to being "visually beautiful and terrifying".
 Kent later lost interest in the black-and-white idea and worked closely with production designer Alex Holmes and Radek to create a "very cool", "very claustrophobic" interior environment with "meticulously designed" sets.
 The film's final colour scheme was achieved without the use of gels on the camera lenses or any alterations during the post-filming stage.
-Kent cited filmmakers David Lynch and Roman Polanski as key influences during the filming stage.
+Kent cited David Lynch and Roman Polanski as key influences during the filming stage.

 Kent described the filming process as "stressful" because of Wiseman's age.
-Kent explained "So I really had to be focused.
+She explained, "So I really had to be focused.
 We needed double the time we had."
 Wiseman's mother was on set and a "very protective, loving environment" was created.
 Kent explained after the release of the film that Wiseman was protected throughout the entire project: "During the reverse shots where Amelia was abusing Sam verbally, we had Essie [Davis] yell at an adult stand-in on his knees.
 I didn't want to destroy a childhood to make this film—that wouldn't be fair."
 Kent's friendship with Davis was a boon during filming and Kent praised her former classmate in the media: "To her credit, she's [Davis] very receptive, likes to be directed and is a joy to work with."